For a list of my major publications, click on the Publications tab

 I have supervised master's theses and doctoral dissertations on various aspects of European history, including German social and urban history (especially prior to 1900), German Jewish history, and early modern British social history.
-As I expect to retire in 2018, I do not anticipate taking new doctoral students.
-Potential master's degree students who plan to apply to UBC and wish to consult me about their research plans are welcome to contact me at email@example.com.
+Howerver, since I expect to retire in 2018, I do not anticipate taking new doctoral or master's students.

 Princeton University, Ph.D., 1974.

 Columbia University, A.B., 1968.